ManasaMaganti/HandyScripts/README.md

 # HandyScripts
-Some Handy Python scripts to be used whenever, wherever and however you want.
+Some Handy Python scripts to be used wherever, whenever and however you want.

 ***
 #### file_copy.py